cosmiccamel/udacity-migration-app/README.md

 | *Azure Service Bus*   |     Basic    | $0.01  |
 | *Azure Web App Service* |    F1    | free tier |
 | *Azure Storage Account* |     Basic    | <$0.10  |

-## Architecture Explanation
-This is a placeholder section where you can provide an explanation and reasoning for your architecture selection for both the Azure Web App and Azure Function.